 3. What is your favourite genre and why?

 I tend to gravitate towards quirky, unusual drama with outstanding performances and some sci-fi.
 Things like “Fargo”, “BlacKkKlansman”, “Mindhunter”, “Baby Driver”, “The Night Manager” and anything with Olivia Coleman.

 4. Who is an individual in the industry that you would not only like to work with but also makes a difference in the industry?

 I can only dream about this but I would love to work with Jordan Peele.
 I think he is a creative visionary.
 His work with films like “Get Out” and “Us” gets people to think about racial tension and divide in a unique and powerful way.

 5. Just for fun.
-What was the last song you heard?
+Tell us the last song you heard.
 Go!